mjtryhorn/enjector/README.md

 - Process a high volume of IoT events meet the needs of today's web-scale applications.
 - To provide the robustness and reliability through clustering.
 - To provide operational efficiency (minimal manual involvement).
+- Written in pure C99 with minimal/no-dependency - designed to be lightening fast and light weight.
+A lot of attention is paid to how the CPU, memory and I/O is used efficiently.

 This is our target architecture: